 Individualized and focused course work, particularly if combined with small class size, allows for students to succeed in the classroom, at their own pace.

 In many traditional settings, fitting in can be hard for students.
-Teenagers are in a phase of life where they are exploring their identity and trying to figure out who they are.
+Middle schoolers and teenagers are in a phase of life where they are exploring their identity and trying to figure out who they are.
 This process is important as it lays the groundwork for a healthy adulthood.
 For students that don’t fit in, who feel different from their classmates or peers, this can be challenging.
 In student-centered learning environments, who the student is and who they want to be is just as important as the rest of the curriculum.